OhMaple/GrubGrab/README.md

 The ***Restaurant*** data class is where the entity 'Restaurant' is initialised.
 It has three attributes: 'restaurantName', 'contactNum' and 'address' which are all Strings.
 The primary key is an auto-incrementing Int, 'id'.

 ***RestaurantDao*** is the Data Access Object (DAO) interface responsible for managing data within the 'Restaurant' entity within GrubGrab and defines the methods and operations performed on the 'Restaurant' table and entity within the database.

 The ***RestaurantDatabase*** is a Room Database that manages the 'Restaurant' entity within the GrubGrab application.
 This essentially links the application to a back-end local SQLite database

-> I'm sorry Lucy I misunderstood what Room was!!!
-The database is ran with SQLite, Room just makes it easier to implement into Android Studio applications and is a layer put on top of SQLite! 😖 😖 😖

 The ***RestaurantEvent*** file contains the 'RestaurantEvent' sealed interface, which defines all the possible events related to the management of the Restaurants within the application.
 ### Events: